samgakii123/Android-Notepad/README.md

-# Android-Notepad
+# web-based Notepad
-## This is a project about creating an android program that can be used to store personal short notes/ reminders
+## This is a project about creating an web program that can be used to store personal short notes/ reminders